SithJester/SithJester.github.io/_posts/2020-6-25-RPABlog-LSUnit1.md

 ---
 layout: post
-title: How likely is A.I. to replace our workforce?
+title:How likely is A.I. to replace our workforce?
 subtitle: An exploration of occupations at risk of automation.
 gh-repo: SithJester/BuildUnit1
 gh-badge: [star, follow]